Nicholas Carter Sells 5,000 Shares of Trecora Resources (NYSE:TREC) Stock

-Trecora Resources (NYSE:TREC) Director Nicholas Carter sold 5,000 shares of the firm’s stock in a transaction dated Tuesday, January 21st.
-The stock was sold at an average price of $7.15, for a total transaction of $35,750.00.
-Following the completion of the transaction, the director now directly owns 528,590 shares in the company, valued at approximately $3,779,418.50.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Trecora Resources (NYSE:TREC) Director Nicholas Carter sold 5,000 shares of the stock in a transaction on Monday, January 27th.
+The shares were sold at an average price of $7.10, for a total value of $35,500.00.
+Following the sale, the director now directly owns 523,590 shares in the company, valued at approximately $3,717,489.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Nicholas Carter also recently made the following trade(s):

-Trecora Resources (NYSE:TREC) last issued its earnings results on Wednesday, November 6th.
-The basic materials company reported $0.06 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.04 by $0.02.
-Trecora Resources had a negative net margin of 0.20% and a positive return on equity of 1.38%.
-The firm had revenue of $62.72 million for the quarter, compared to analysts’ expectations of $69.00 million.
-As a group, equities analysts predict that Trecora Resources will post 0.22 EPS for the current year.
+Trecora Resources (NYSE:TREC) last issued its quarterly earnings results on Wednesday, November 6th.
+The basic materials company reported $0.06 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.04 by $0.02.
+Trecora Resources had a positive return on equity of 1.38% and a negative net margin of 0.20%.
+The firm had revenue of $62.72 million for the quarter, compared to analyst estimates of $69.00 million.
+As a group, research analysts forecast that Trecora Resources will post 0.22 earnings per share for the current fiscal year.

-Several large investors have recently made changes to their positions in the business.
-Renaissance Technologies LLC increased its stake in shares of Trecora Resources by 2.3% in the second quarter.
-Renaissance Technologies LLC now owns 52,985 shares of the basic materials company’s stock valued at $507,000 after purchasing an additional 1,200 shares during the period.
-California Public Employees Retirement System increased its stake in shares of Trecora Resources by 5.3% in the third quarter.
-California Public Employees Retirement System now owns 51,291 shares of the basic materials company’s stock valued at $463,000 after purchasing an additional 2,600 shares during the period.
-Rhumbline Advisers increased its stake in shares of Trecora Resources by 8.7% in the third quarter.
-Rhumbline Advisers now owns 33,746 shares of the basic materials company’s stock valued at $304,000 after purchasing an additional 2,691 shares during the period.
-State Street Corp increased its stake in shares of Trecora Resources by 1.2% in the third quarter.
-State Street Corp now owns 398,427 shares of the basic materials company’s stock valued at $3,594,000 after purchasing an additional 4,839 shares during the period.
-Finally, Northern Trust Corp increased its stake in shares of Trecora Resources by 3.4% in the second quarter.
-Northern Trust Corp now owns 255,488 shares of the basic materials company’s stock valued at $2,445,000 after purchasing an additional 8,470 shares during the period.
-Institutional investors own 49.43% of the company’s stock.
+A number of brokerages have issued reports on TREC.
+Zacks Investment Research raised Trecora Resources from a “hold” rating to a “buy” rating and set a $8.00 price target on the stock in a research note on Friday.
+ValuEngine lowered Trecora Resources from a “buy” rating to a “hold” rating in a research note on Wednesday, December 18th.

-Separately, ValuEngine cut shares of Trecora Resources from a “buy” rating to a “hold” rating in a report on Wednesday, December 18th.
+A number of large investors have recently modified their holdings of TREC.
+Campbell & CO Investment Adviser LLC acquired a new stake in Trecora Resources in the 4th quarter worth about $89,000.
+Susquehanna International Group LLP acquired a new stake in Trecora Resources in the 2nd quarter worth about $110,000.
+JPMorgan Chase & Co. lifted its stake in shares of Trecora Resources by 233.4% in the 2nd quarter.
+JPMorgan Chase & Co. now owns 16,862 shares of the basic materials company’s stock valued at $158,000 after purchasing an additional 11,804 shares in the last quarter.
+Millennium Management LLC acquired a new position in shares of Trecora Resources in the 3rd quarter valued at about $167,000.
+Finally, Rhumbline Advisers lifted its stake in shares of Trecora Resources by 8.7% in the 3rd quarter.
+Rhumbline Advisers now owns 33,746 shares of the basic materials company’s stock valued at $304,000 after purchasing an additional 2,691 shares in the last quarter.
+49.43% of the stock is currently owned by hedge funds and other institutional investors.

 Trecora Resources manufactures and sells various specialty petrochemical products and synthetic waxes in the United States.
 The company operates in two segments, Petrochemical and Specialty Waxes.
 The Petrochemical segment offers hydrocarbons and other petroleum based products, including isopentane, normal pentane, isohexane, and hexane for use in the production of polyethylene, packaging, polypropylene, expandable polystyrene, poly-iso/urethane foams, and crude oil from the Canadian tar sands, as well as in the catalyst support industry.